nadiahpk/nadiahpk.github.io/_posts/2022-12-01-evolution-cooperation-scirep.md

 they often cooperate even though it goes against their self interest.
-Many authors have pointed out the ways in which such experiments can be unrealistic, e.g., by enforcing anonymity between participants, and have discussed how the incentives in a one-shot encounter differ from when interactions are repeated within the same group.
+Many authors have pointed out the ways in which such experiments can be unrealistic, e.g., by enforcing anonymity between participants, and they have discussed how the incentives in a one-shot encounter differ from when interactions are repeated within the same group.
 In our [recent paper](https://www.nature.com/articles/s41598-022-24590-y), we focused on another common assumption that has received less attention: the benefits in real-life public goods games are almost never linear.
 We were interested in the implications of this nonlinearity for the evolution of human cooperation.

 Consider, for example, the method used by Australian Aborigines in southwestern Victoria to hunt kangaroos.
-As discussed in Balme (2018),
-in the early nineteenth century, communal gatherings were associated with mass-scale communal hunting of kangaroos and emus.
+As discussed in Balme (2018), in the early nineteenth century, communal gatherings were associated with mass-scale hunting of kangaroos and emus.
-People would form a large circle to encircle the animals.
+People would form a large circle 25-30 km in diameter.
 Then they would then move inwards, yelling to frighten the animals, until they were concentrated in a small area where they could be killed.
+Obviously, these were modern hunter gatherers, and the hunts were just one small part of the activities that attracted participants from hundreds of kilometres away.
+Nevertheless, we can imagine that our much earlier ancestors might have struck upon a similar but much smaller-scale method of hunting.

 {%
     include figure.html